 Both leaders and their people need extra guidance in today’s profound and consistent uncertainty.
-Businesses are grappling with new challenges daily as we all assess the impact of our rapidly changing environment and the unknowns of the future.
+Businesses grapple with new challenges daily as we all continue to lead amidst a rapidly changing environment and the unknowns of the future.

 This is a time to step up and lead.
-If you are contemplating difficult decisions such as furloughs or reductions in force, establishing a solid strategy for change communications is helpful for what lies ahead.
+If you are contemplating difficult decisions such as restructurings or reductions in force, establishing is helpful for what lies ahead.

 Why Change Communication is so Important